 The time has come to profit from these labours.
 For this reason, it seems to me opportune to found a special permanent body for the purpose of promoting the great objectives which the Second Vatican Ecumenical Council proposed regarding the relations between the Church and culture.
-In fact, the Council emphasized, by giving it a whole section in the Pastoral Constitution Gaudium et Spes, the fundamental importance of culture for the full development of man, the manifold links between the message of salvation and culture, the reciprocal enrichment of the Church and the different cultures as they have shared history with different civilizations, as well as the necessity for believers to understand in depth the way of thinking and feeling of the other men of their time, as these are expressed in their respective culture Gaudium et Spes, nos 53-62).
+In fact, the Council emphasized, by giving it a whole section in the Pastoral Constitution Gaudium et Spes, the fundamental importance of culture for the full development of the human person, the manifold links between the message of salvation and culture, the reciprocal enrichment of the Church and the different cultures as they have shared history with different civilizations, as well as the necessity for believers to understand in depth the way of thinking and feeling of the other people of their time, as these are expressed in their respective culture Gaudium et Spes, nos 53-62).

 In the wake of the Council, the Session of the Synod of Bishops held in autumn 1974 clearly realized the role of the different cultures in the evangelization of peoples.
 And my predecessor Paul VI, gathering together the fruits of its labours in the Apostolic Exhortation Evangelii Nuntiandi, declared: “The Gospel, and therefore evangelization, are certainly not identical with culture and are independent in regard to all cultures.
-Nevertheless, the Kingdom which the Gospel proclaims is lived by men who are profoundly linked to a culture, and the building up of the Kingdom cannot avoid borrowing the elements of human culture or cultures.
+Nevertheless, the Kingdom which the Gospel proclaims is lived by people who are profoundly linked to a culture, and the building up of the Kingdom cannot avoid borrowing the elements of human culture or cultures.
 Though independent of cultures, the Gospel and evangelization are not necessarily incompatible with them; rather they are capable of permeating them all without becoming subject to any one of them” (Evangelii Nuntiandi No. 20).

 To be sure, many bodies within the Church have been working for a long time in this field (cf. Apostolic ConstitutionSapientia Christiana Easter 1979), and there have been innumerable Christians who, according to the Council, have striven, along with many believers and non-believers, so that “all the individuals and social groups of a particular people will be able to attain a full development of their cultural life in harmony with their capabilities and their traditions” (Gaudium et Spes, no. 60).
-Even when ideologies which are agnostic and hostile to the Christian tradition, or even openly atheistic, are the inspiration of certain influential thinkers, then all the greater is the urgency for the Church to join in a dialogue with cultures so that modern man may discover that God, far from being man's rival, gives him the gift of self-fulfilment, in his image and likeness.
-In fact, man knows how to go infinitely beyond himself, as is clearly demonstrated by the efforts made by so many creative geniuses in order to catch and fix, in works of art and thought, transcendent values of beauty and truth, more or less fleetingly intuited as an expression of the absolute.
-In this way, the meeting of cultures is nowadays a privileged area of dialogue between men committed to the search for a new humanism for our time, beyond the differences which separate them: as Paul VI said in the name of all the Fathers of the Ecumenical Council, of which I too was a member, “We too, more than anyone else, have a care for man” (Closing discourse, 7 December 1965).
+Even when ideologies which are agnostic and hostile to the Christian tradition, or even openly atheistic, are the inspiration of certain influential thinkers, then all the greater is the urgency for the Church to join in a dialogue with cultures so that modern man may discover that God, far from being a rival to humans, gives them the gift of self-fulfilment, in his image and likeness.
+In fact, people know how to go infinitely beyond themsleves, as is clearly demonstrated by the efforts made by so many creative geniuses in order to catch and fix, in works of art and thought, transcendent values of beauty and truth, more or less fleetingly intuited as an expression of the absolute.
+In this way, the meeting of cultures is nowadays a privileged area of dialogue between those committed to the search for a new humanism for our time, beyond the differences which separate them: as Paul VI said in the name of all the Fathers of the Ecumenical Council, of which I too was a member, “We too, more than anyone else, have a care for the human person” (Closing discourse, 7 December 1965).
 And he told the General Assembly of the United Nations, “The Church is an expert in humanity” (4 October 1965), that humanity which she serves with love.
 Love is like a great force hidden deep within cultures in order to urge them to overcome their incurable finiteness by opening themselves to him who is their Source and End, and to give them, when they do open themselves to his grace, enriching fullness.

 Moreover, it is urgent that our contemporaries, and Catholics in particular, question themselves seriously about the conditions which are at the basis of the development of peoples.
 It is more and more clear that cultural progress is intimately bound up with the construction of a world with more justice and brotherhood.
-As I said in Hiroshima on 25 February 1981 to the representatives of science and culture gathered in the University of the United Nations, “The construction of a more just mankind and a more united international community is not a dream or a vain ideal.
-It is a moral imperative, a sacred duty, which the intellectual and spiritual genius of man can set about by way of a new mobilization of each person's talents and energies and by exploiting man's cultural and technical resources” (L'Osservatore Romano, 26 February 1981).
+As I said in Hiroshima on 25 February 1981 to the representatives of science and culture gathered in the University of the United Nations, “The construction of a more just humanity and a more united international community is not a dream or a vain ideal.
+It is a moral imperative, a sacred duty, which human intellectual and spiritual genius can set about by way of a new mobilization of each person's talents and energies and by exploiting humna cultural and technical resources” (L'Osservatore Romano, 26 February 1981).

 The Council for Culture

 Consequently, by virtue of my apostolic mission, I feel the responsibility laid upon me, at the centre of the Universal Church's collegiality and in contact and agreement with the local Churches, of intensifying the relations of the Holy See with every manifestation of culture.
-This will also ensure a new relationship, in fruitful international collaboration, within the family of nations or great “communities of men united by different bonds, but above all and essentially, by culture” (Discourse to UNESCO, 2 June 1980).
+This will also ensure a new relationship, in fruitful international collaboration, within the family of nations or great “communities of peoples united by different bonds, but above all and essentially, by culture” (Discourse to UNESCO, 2 June 1980).